About The Brockeridge Centre

-The Brockeridge Centre was opened on 6th May 2000, it replaced a derelict hut, with this energy efficient building at the centre of the village.
+The Brockeridge Centre was opened on 6th May 2000, replacing a derelict hut with our new energy efficient building at the centre of the village.
 The Centre has walls of local pennant stone, a simulated black slate roof, and mullioned windows to harmonise with neighbouring Brockeridge Infants’ School (built in 1846 as a British School).
-It is designed to enable wheelchairs to navigate level pathways and enter wide doorways into each room, including the cloakroom.
-A hearing loop is installed, also adaptations which assist the partially sighted and public Wi Fi to allow visitors to access the Internet.
+The Brockeridge Centre has been designed to allow wheelchairs to navigate level pathways and enter wide doorways into each room, including the cloakroom.
+A hearing loop is installed, as well as adaptations which assist the partially sighted.
+We also provide public Wi Fi to allow visitors to access the Internet.
 The building has easy access with no steps and wide doorways.

-The Centre houses the offices of the Parish Council and public toilets, which are available during opening hours.
-It also hosts the local Computer Group and the Brockeridge Youth Club.
+The Centre houses the offices of the Parish Council, and public toilets which are available during opening hours.
+We regularly host the local Computer Group and the Brockeridge Youth Club, among other local groups.

 Rooms for Hire at the Brockeridge Centre